Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Conclusions

 Arguably the main source of uncertainty in our ability to constrain DM physics, is our inability to characterise and clean the contamination from astrophysical sources in the signal, which, as the analysis of Section \ref{ssec:res.astro} shows, must be present.
-This forces us to interpret the cross-correlation signal, detected at the $\sim8-9\sigma$ level, as contributing to the upper bound on the DM contribution.
+This forces us to interpret the cross-correlation signal, detected at the $\sim8-10\sigma$ level, as contributing to the upper bound on the DM contribution.
 Together with the uncertainty in the theoretical model from substructures, this constitutes arguably the main impediment in obtaining reliable constraints on DM annihilation.
 This could be improved in the future by incorporating (and marginalising over) a physics-based model of all potential astrophysical sources.
 Removing these contaminants at the map level (e.g. by detecting and masking out further extragalactic point sources), would likely lead to larger improvements.
-Finally, other sectors of the data, including higher-order statistics (e.g. through a field-level analysis of all tracers \cite{2205.12916}), as well as including \gammaray auto-correlations and measurements of the isotropic signal, could significantly enhance the constraints presented here.
-Future \Fermi data, and its combination with denser and more reliable galaxy catalogs from next-generation surveys, such as DESI \cite{1907.10688}, the Rubin Observatory LSST \cite{1211.0310}, Euclid \cite{1001.0061}, or the Roman Space Telescope \cite{1503.03757}, have the potential to improve the constraints presented here using similar analysis methods, assuming that the modelling challenges outlined above are tackled.
+Finally, other sectors of the data, including higher-order statistics (e.g. through a field-level analysis of all tracers over the same volume \cite{2205.12916}), as well as including \gammaray auto-correlations and measurements of the isotropic signal, could significantly enhance the constraints presented here.
+Future \Fermi data (e.g. masking with the new 14-year data source catalog 4FGL-DR4), and its combination with denser and more reliable galaxy catalogs from next-generation surveys, such as DESI \cite{1907.10688}, the Rubin Observatory LSST \cite{1211.0310}, Euclid \cite{1001.0061}, or the Roman Space Telescope \cite{1503.03757}, have the potential to improve the constraints presented here using similar analysis methods, assuming that the modelling challenges outlined above are tackled.